pikaju/reactive-grpc/README.md

-# RxJS wrapper for ts-protoc-gen
+# RxJS wrapper for gRPC and TypeScript